Looking Forward Looking Back

-Looking Forward Looking Back is the 56th studio album by Australian country music singer-songwriter (1927-2003), Slim Dusty.
-The album was Dusty's 100th album release.
+Looking Forward Looking Back is the 56th studio album by Australian country music singer-songwriter Slim Dusty.
+This album was Slim Dusty's 100th album release.

 Looking Forward Looking Back was celebrated with a special Network 9 This Is Your Life event presentation by Mike Munro.

-At the ARIA Music Awards of 2001, the album won the ARIA Award for Best Country Album.
+At the ARIA Music Awards of 2001, the album won Best Country Album.
 The album was also nominated for Highest Selling Album.